-You also can call main with an optional file name or an InitializationData structure.
+Note that Application.main is overloaded: you can pass an optional file name or an InitializationData structure.

 If you pass a configuration file name to main, the property settings in this file are overridden by settings in a file identified by the ICE\CONFIG environment variable (if defined).
 Property settings supplied on the command line take precedence over all other settings.

-The Application.main function does the following:
+The Application.main method does the following:

-- 1. It installs an exception handler.
-If your code fails to handle an exception, Application.main prints the exception information before returning with a non-zero return value. - 2.
-It initializes (by calling Ice.initialize) and finalizes (by calling Communicator.destroy) a communicator.
+- 1. It installs an exception handler for System.
+Exception.
+If your code fails to handle an exception, Application. main prints the name of the exception and a stack trace on Console.
+Error before returning with a non-zero return value. - 2.
+It initializes (by calling Ice.Util.initialize) and finalizes (by calling Communicator.destroy) a communicator.
 You can get access to the communicator for your server by calling the static communicator accessor. - 3.
-It scans the argument list for options that are relevant to the Ice run time and removes any such options.
-The argument list that is passed to your run method therefore is free of Ice-related options and only contains options and arguments that are specific to your application. - 4.
-It provides the name of your application via the static appName member function.
-The return value from this call is the first element of the argument vector passed to Application.main, so you can get at this name from anywhere in your code by calling Ice.Application.appName (which is often necessary for error messages). - 5.
-It installs a signal handler that properly shuts down the communicator. - 6.
+It scans the argument vector for options that are relevant to the Ice run time and removes any such options.
+The argument vector that is passed to your run method therefore is free of Ice-related options and only contains options and arguments that are specific to your application. - 4.
+It provides the name of your application via the static appName method.
+You can get at the application name from anywhere in your code by calling Ice.Application.appName (which is usually required for error messages). - 5.
+It installs a signal handler that properly destroys the communicator. - 6.
 It installs a per-process logger if the application has not already configured one.
 The per-process logger uses the value of the Ice.